 You can immerse yourself in this cool and rewarding subject after you’ve broken the physical chains of alcohol dependence.

 A great way to break those chains is to stabilize your brain-body system with basic nutrients, including:

 - Amino Acids

-You can learn how to do this and much more by watching my free masterclass.
+You can learn how to do this and much more in my best home detox and recovery program.

 I hope you enjoyed this video!
 Be sure to subscribe to Fit Recovery on YouTube and stay posted for more.